devent/graphite_carbon_docker/README.md

 ## Description

 Since Graphite 1.10.0 is not yet released, the Docker image will be based on the Git repository master branch.
-To make the build reproduceble, the Whisper, Graphite and Carbon versions are fixed on the master's commit hash.
+To make the build reproducible, the Whisper, Graphite and Carbon versions are fixed on the master's commit hash.

 Installs Whitenoise, Whisper, Carbon, Graphine, Gunicorn and Nginx and starts